nightroman/FarNet/PowerShellFar/README.md

     ps: Get-FarPath -Selected | Start-FarEditor

 ---
-View *.log* files one by one, don't add to history
+View *.log* files one by one, do not add to history

     ps: Get-Item *.log | Start-FarViewer -Modal -DisableHistory